diegogalanti/Minishell/README.md

 -> BASH: creates empty file "echo" (exits with 1) | MINISHELL: creates empty file "echo" AND outputs error message: "test: permission denied" (exits with 13)

+DIEGO: On mine works fine, I think it may be some permission thing in your machine.

 #### 2
     ls | grep l > text.txt

 -> BASH: creates file text.txt and lists output from ls and grep in alphabetical order | minishell does the same but not in alphabetical order

+DIEGO's: On my pc, even BASH is not sorted.

 #### 3